 Data structure of an alert event

-GeneratorUrl: the URL of the alert event.
+GeneratorUrl: A URL that links back to the source of the alert event.

 Difference between labels and annotations